...Highlights: great white sharks, seals/sea lions, onboard experts on great whites...

-Guadalupe is a small island in the Atlantic Ocean some 265 km south-west of Ensenada in the upper region on Mexico's Baja California.
-Guadalupe is not a liveaboard destination in the usual sense.
-You won't see colourful reefs here, or watch schools of fish, or take nice macro photographs.
+A small island in the Pacific Ocean some 165 miles (265 km) south-west of Ensenada in the upper region on Mexico's Baja California, Guadalupe is not a liveaboard destination in the usual sense.
+You won't see colorful reefs here, or watch schools of fish, or take nice macro photographs.
 You don't even need to pack your fins.
-Guadalupe is all about diving with one creature - the great white shark.
+Guadalupe Island is all about cage diving with one creature - the great white shark.

-Uncertified divers are restricted to surface cage diving with air hoses, while certified divers can partake in the submersible cage diving with scuba tanks.
-Over 100 different sharks have been counted in the viewing area by one liveaboard boat.
+Uncertified divers are restricted to surface cage activities with air hoses, while certified divers can partake in the submersible cage dives with scuba tanks.
+Over 360 individuals have been identified now and 170 different great white sharks have been counted in the viewing area by one liveaboard boat alone.

 There are no dive sites at Guadalupe to speak of.
-Cages are lowered into the water at different spots around the island where the operator thinks the best encounters are likely to be after assessing the conditions of the day.
-From the safety and comfort of a cage you will spend all your wet-time checking out the awe-inspiring sight of great white sharks cruising past and coming towards you.
-Even spotting them from the liveaboard is a thrill, so imagine seeing them in the crystal clear water.
+Cages are lowered into the water at different spots around the island where the operator thinks the best shark encounters are likely to be after assessing the conditions of the day.
+From the safety and comfort of the cage, you will spend all your wet-time checking out the awe-inspiring sight of great white sharks cruising past and coming towards you.
+Even spotting them from the liveaboard is a thrill, so imagine seeing them in the crystal clear waters of Guadalupe Island.

 Depending on your choice of liveaboard safari, you might even be able to exit the cage and stand with just a single hand-rail between you and these awesome creatures!

-The Guadalupe dive season is from August to October, when the ocean is calmest, and colder sea temperatures (19°C to 22°C) are to be expected at this time of year.
+The season here is from July to November, when the ocean is calmest, and colder sea temperatures of 66 to 72°F (19°C to 22°C) are to be expected at this time of year.
 There is more chance of rain in October.
-Great whites, tuna, Guadalupe fur seals and sea lions are seen throughout the whole of August, September and October.
+The greatest numbers of great white sharks are present in July and August, when the waters are infested by rowdy males all vying for attention.
+Females begin to appear in August, and the really big mature females are present in October and November.
+Tuna, Guadalupe fur seals and sea lions are most frequently sighted during the August, September and October period.

 Depth: Surface or submersed cages at various depths